A vertex operator reformulation of the Kanade-Russell conjecture modulo 9: Automatic derivations via the regularly linked sets

-{\bf Acknowledgements.} The author thanks Kana Ito for discussions.
+{\bf Acknowledgments.} The author thanks Kana Ito and Matthew Russell for their helpful discussions, especially to Matthew Russell for bringing the paper~\cite{AvH} to his attention.
 This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University, the TSUBAME3.0 supercomputer at Tokyo Institute of Technology, JSPS Kakenhi Grant 20K03506, the Inamori Foundation, JST CREST Grant Number JPMJCR2113, Japan and Leading Initiative for Excellent Young Researchers, MEXT, Japan.